 In a car, that’s tough.

-That’s why I outlaw talking until we get to the destination.
+That’s why when there are siblings fighting, I outlaw talking until we get to the destination.
 This works two ways.

 Immediate action – it is something you can do immediately that sends the signal that behavior isn’t tolerated